HeliumAce/instarules/src/data/games/arcs/arcs_rules_blighted_reach.md

-# The Blighted Reach Expansion Rules
+# The Blighted Reach Rules

 ## Page 1